 Believe it or not, there are such things as doggie diapers, and you might want to try them.
 Other products intended for housebreaking puppies can also help with your elderly dog.
 Housebreaking pads provide a comfortable bed if he’s having accidents in his sleep; washable waterproof pads are also good for this use.
 (Get several so you always have one or two clean; medical supply stores and children’s bedding outlets often carry them.)
 Odor removers will help keep your house livable.

-Your dog’s last weeks, trying though they may be for you emotionally, can be a gift.
+Caring for senior dogs, trying though they may be for you emotionally, can be a gift.
 They are an opportunity for you to reach a consensus on hard final decisions and to share your feelings about the approaching loss.
-Even more important, they give you one last chance to show the best dog in the world how much he or she means to you.
+Even more important, they give you one last chance to show the best dog in the world how much they means to you.